f3-factory/F3com-data/session/main.md

   	$logger->write('user changed IP:'.$ip);
   else
   	$logger->write('user changed browser/device:'.$f3->get('AGENT'));

+  // The default behaviour destroys the supicious session. return false;
 });
 ```

+The default behaviour destroys the session and throws a `HTTP 403` error when a suspect session is detected (wrong IP-Address or User-Agent).
-When a suspect session was found on validation (wrong IP-Address or User-Agent), the default behaviour is to destroy the Session and throw a 403 error.
-To overwrite that behaviour, you can use the 4th constructor parameter to defines a callback function, which is called instead.
+To extend or overwrite that behaviour, you can use the fourth constructor parameter to define a callback function.
+If the callback returns `FALSE` the default behaviour gets also executed.